-During the energization period, the second harmonic component of the inrush current may be as high as 70%.
+During the energization period, the second harmonic component of the inrush current may vary.
 The second harmonic level may be different for each phase, which is why phase segregated blocking is available.

-If the setting is too low, the 2nd harmonic blocking may prevent tripping during some internal transformer faults.
+If the setting is too low, the 2nd harmonic blocking may prevent tripping during some internal faults.
 If the setting is too high, the blocking may not operate for low levels of inrush current which could result in undesired tripping of the overcurrent element during the energization period.
-In general, a setting of 15% to 20% is suitable.